CAddison4/EventApp/README.md

 ### Set up CockroachDB

 1. Create a CockroachDB account and a cluster.
-Save the username and password that are generated.

 2. Create a database and select connect.
+You will need to input a username and a password will be generated for you.
+Save this password as you will need it to connect to the database through the cockroach CLI.

-3. Save the general connection string for later to point the SST to this database.
+3. Make sure the Select SQL user and Database selected in the dropdowns are correct.Save the general connection string for later to point the SST to this database. replace the <ENTER-SQL-USER-PASSWORD> with your password that was just generated.

-4. Run the Download CA Cert script in the same page as the General connection string.
+4. Run the Download CA Cert script in powershell.
+It is located in the same page as the General connection string.

 5. Change the "Select option/language" to CockroachDB Client.

-6. Download the latest CockroachDB Client for your OS and run it in the terminal.
+6. Download the latest CockroachDB Client for your OS and run it in the powershell.

 7. Run the DB connection string that starts with `cockroach sql -url`.
+It will ask you for a password.
+The password will be the password we saved in step 2.

 8. Run the database script in the terminal.
 It can be found in the root directory of the backend.

 ### Set up AWS

-1. Create an IAM user and give it an AWS CLI Access Key if you do not have one already.
-Save the keys as you will use them a few times in this setup.
-2. Attach the Administrator access policy to your IAM user.
+1. In AWS Create an IAM user and give it an AWS CLI Access Key if you do not have one already.
+Attach the Administrator access policy to your IAM user.

+2. Save the keys as you will use them a few times in this setup.
+Make sure you are in the correct region you want to use for this application.

-3. Login to the AWS CLI with `aws configure`.
+3. Login to the AWS CLI with `aws configure` in your bash terminal.

+4. When it asks for the default reigon.
+It will be important to remember what reigon you set.

 ### Set up the front end

-1. Change into the front end directory and run `npm install` to install the package dependencies.
+1. Change into the front end directory in your bash terminal and run `npm install` to install the package dependencies.

 2. Run `amplify init` and configure the environment name and region of the deployment.
 You will need the Access keys and Secret Access keys of the IAM user in this step.
+Keeping things consistent please choose the same reigon you used when configuring your aws cli account.

 3. Run `amplify push`.

 4. Create a `.env` file and include the following:

   API_END_POINT="SST END POINT"